 Q: How Many Children in Clark County, NV are in Kinship Care?

-A: Based on the 2010 U.S. Census, the number of children in the Clark County, NV living in grandparent-headed homes is 35,451.
-True statistics are not available regarding the number of children being raised informally by relatives other than grandparents, but it is estimated that of children in kinship care arrangements, 69% are being raised by grandparents, with 31% being raised by an aunt, uncle or other relative (U.S. Department of Health and Human Services, 2001).
-Based on these percentages we can roughly estimate that grandparents or other relatives are helping to raise over 51,000 children in Clark County, NV.
+A: Based on the U.S. Census, the number of children in the Clark County, NV living in grandparent-headed homes is 35,451 (2010).
+True statistics are not available regarding the number of children being raised informally by relatives other than grandparents.
+Annie E Casey estimates that 19,000 children are in kinship care in Nevada without a parent present in the home (2012).
+Nationally, it is estimated that of children in kinship care arrangements, 69% are being raised by grandparents, with 31% being raised by an aunt, uncle or other relative (U.S. Department of Health and Human Services, 2001).

 Q: How many Children are in Kinship Foster Care in Clark County, NV?